kor3n/switchingTonapalm/README.md

 # switchingToNapalm
-Gather information on your Cisco IOS switches using Napalm
+Gather information on your Cisco IOS switches using Napalm.

 Features
 ------
-Automate the gathering of the hostname, serial number OS version and the state of ports connected using Napalm.
-Also outputs to a CSV file showing all the data obtained but also adds the ip address and who logged onto the device incase of TACACS/ISE debugging.
+Automate the gathering of the hostname, serial number, OS version and the state of the ports connected using Napalm.
+Also outputs to a CSV file showing all the data obtained, but also adds the IP address and who logged onto the device in case of TACACS/ISE debugging.

-All of this would be used within a bussiness setting for assett management and compliance requirements.
+All of this would be used within a business setting for asset management and compliance requirements.

 To-Do (No order)